Blog

 Volume and sentiment of mentions

-When a brand appears in a handful of local reviews the workload is light.
-A quick daily check, a few polite replies, and a small batch of fresh content are enough.
-Replace that with thousands of posts across Google, Trustpilot, Reddit, Instagram, and industry forums (half of them negative) and the picture changes fast.
-There is more data to read, more sentiment to tag, and more content to publish or suppress.
-Teams grow, hours expand, and specialized tools come into play.
-All of that raises the online reputation management cost.
+When a brand shows up in a handful of local reviews, the workload is light: a quick daily check, a few polite replies, a small batch of fresh content.
+Replace that with thousands of posts across Google, Trustpilot, Reddit, Instagram, and industry forums — half of them negative — and the picture changes fast.
+More data to read, more sentiment to tag, more content to publish or suppress.
+Teams grow, hours expand, specialized tools come in, and the online reputation management cost rises with them.

 Task complexity: SEO, SERM, PR, legal

-Some jobs involve a single layer: use SERM tactics to nudge one unwanted link off Google’s first page.
-Others mix several layers at once, with technical SEO suppression, paid PR placements in respected outlets, and a legal review of dubious claims.
-Under the hood this means coordinating writers, editors, PR managers, SEO analysts, and occasionally lawyers.
-Each extra discipline adds billable hours, approval loops, and in certain cases third-party fees such as paid media space or court filings.
-The steeper the stack, the faster the total climbs, making ORM budgets rise well past simple monitoring campaigns.
+Some jobs are a single layer — use SERM tactics to nudge one unwanted link off Google's first page.
+Others stack several at once: technical SEO suppression, paid PR placements in respected outlets, and a legal review of dubious claims.
+Under the hood that means coordinating writers, editors, PR managers, SEO analysts, and sometimes lawyers.
+Each added discipline brings billable hours, approval loops, and occasional third-party fees — paid media space or court filings.
+The steeper the stack, the faster the total climbs past simple monitoring.

 Channels, tools, and team seniority

-Reputation House begins with a monitoring dashboard that streams live mentions, a sentiment engine that flags risky spikes, and a content planner that keeps every action on schedule.
-Add senior writers who craft thought-leadership articles, videographers who produce explainer clips, or a crisis strategist who runs simulations, and the daily rate goes up.
-Advanced software licenses, professional creative suites, and premium data feeds also slot into the invoice.
-Senior talent and better tooling shorten the road to results, yet they appear as higher line items.
+Reputation House starts with a monitoring dashboard that streams live mentions, a sentiment engine that flags risky spikes, and a content planner that keeps every action on schedule.
+Add senior writers producing thought-leadership pieces, videographers making explainer clips, or a crisis strategist running simulations, and the daily rate goes up.
+Advanced software licenses, professional creative suites, and premium data feeds land on the invoice too.
+Senior talent and better tooling shorten the road to results — they just show up as higher line items.

 Timeline and SLA

-A slow-burn clean-up scheduled across six to nine months allows tasks to run during regular office hours.
-A pre-IPO rush where the first earnings call is 30 days away does not.
-Fast tracks demand larger teams, evening or weekend shifts, and on-call managers who can respond within minutes.
-Each rush layer multiplies the people and hours involved.
-In other words, long timelines spread costs evenly; urgent timelines shift the same cost into a shorter window and, because overtime is real, they usually add a premium on top.
+A clean-up spread across six to nine months can run during normal office hours.
+A pre-IPO rush with the first earnings call 30 days out cannot.
+Fast tracks demand larger teams, evening and weekend shifts, and on-call managers who respond within minutes.
+Long timelines spread cost evenly; urgent ones compress the same work into a shorter window and, because overtime is real, add a premium on top.

 Regions and languages

-Running a campaign only in English limits the need for extra hires.
-Expand to French, Arabic, and Japanese at once and three sets of native speaking editors, translators, and local media contacts enter the picture.
-The project starts to juggle time-zone hand-offs, currency differences, and country-specific legal checks.
-Coordination tools, bilingual reporting, and several cultural checks pad the estimate further.
-Multi-region projects often multiply (not just add) the workload of a single-language brief.
+An English-only campaign limits the headcount.
+Expand to French, Arabic, and Japanese at once, and you bring in three sets of native-speaking editors, translators, and local media contacts — plus time-zone hand-offs, currency differences, and country-specific legal checks.
+Multi-region projects tend to multiply the workload of a single-language brief, not just add to it.

 Reputation management pricing models

-Reputation House offers three practical ways to structure payments, each useful in different situations.
+There are three practical ways to structure payment, each suited to a different situation.

 Monthly retainer

-A retainer fits brands that need stable, ongoing care.
-The agency sets a monthly block of hours dedicated to monitoring dashboards, drafting quick responses, creating a set number of fresh articles or posts, and delivering detailed sentiment reports at the same time each month.
-Because the service level repeats, the budget stays predictable, making it easier to spread the average cost reputation management across the year instead of paying a large lump sum.
-The retainer can flex up or down each quarter as new products launch or seasonal promotions fade.
+A retainer fits brands that need steady, ongoing care.
+The agency dedicates a monthly block of hours to monitoring, quick responses, a set amount of fresh content, and a sentiment report on the same date each month.
+Because the service level repeats, the budget stays predictable and easy to plan across the year instead of one large lump sum.
+The retainer can flex up or down each quarter as products launch or seasonal pushes fade.

 Fixed-scope project

-Sometimes the goal is crystal clear: move five negative headlines below Google’s top ten results within six months.
-When the scope is that exact, a project fee makes sense.
-Reputation House starts with an audit, maps the unwanted links, pins down the keywords, and agrees on a list of deliverables: technical SEO tasks, a set number of optimized articles, outreach to specific media outlets, and a final ranking report at the end.
-The fee and deadline lock in on day one, so both sides know the exact finish line.
+Sometimes the goal is exact: move five negative headlines below Google's top ten within six months.
+When the scope is that clear, a project fee makes sense.
+Reputation House runs an audit, maps the unwanted links, pins down keywords, and agrees on deliverables — technical SEO tasks, a set number of optimized articles, targeted media outreach, and a final ranking report.
+The fee and deadline lock in on day one, so both sides know the finish line.

 Hybrid model

-Many clients choose a blended approach.
-First comes an intensive project phase that tackles an urgent mess, such as a leaked memo, a sudden product recall, or a surge of fake reviews.
-Once the crisis eases, a lighter retainer keeps watch, handles fresh mentions, and prevents small sparks from turning back into fires.
-The hybrid model combines the clear goals of a project with the steady safety net of ongoing monitoring.
-It is flexible, and it can scale up again if the market throws a new curveball.
+Many clients blend the two.
+An intensive project phase tackles the urgent mess — a leaked memo, a product recall, a surge of fake reviews — and once it eases, a lighter retainer keeps watch and stops small sparks from reigniting.
+The hybrid gives you the clear goal of a project plus the safety net of ongoing monitoring, and it scales back up if the market throws a new curveball.

 Reputation House packages and cost ranges

-Brand Protection and Control delivers proactive defense with 24/7 monitoring, threat detection, and preventative safeguarding.
-Starting at $2,500 per month, this package includes continuous brand mention tracking across all digital channels, review and rating management, baseline content creation, monthly performance reporting, and automated alert systems.
-This represents the optimal solution for small to mid-sized businesses seeking to maintain stable reputations without major risks.
+Brand Protection and Control — proactive defense with 24/7 monitoring, threat detection, and preventative safeguarding.
+From $2,500 / mo.
+Includes continuous brand-mention tracking across channels, review and rating management, baseline content, monthly reporting, and automated alerts.
+Best for small-to-mid businesses that want a stable reputation without major risk.

-Real-Time Reputation Defence provides emergency response for corporate crises, including negative media coverage, viral social media attacks, rating manipulation, or regulatory scrutiny.
-Costs range from $8,500 to $25,000 depending on crisis severity and required response speed.
-This package suits companies facing acute reputation threats requiring immediate professional intervention with 24/7 crisis monitoring, rapid content suppression, strategic counter-messaging, and stakeholder communication management.
+Real-Time Reputation Defence — emergency response for corporate crises: hostile media, viral attacks, rating manipulation, or regulatory scrutiny. $8,500 – $25,000 depending on severity and required speed.
+Includes 24/7 crisis monitoring, rapid suppression, counter-messaging, and stakeholder communication.

 Mini-cases: why similar projects cost differently